Atatürk's Main Principles: Statism

-Etatism envisages the regulation of the general economic activities of the country, and the entry of the state into areas necessitated by national interests.
+Statism envisages the regulation of the general economic activities of the country, and the entry of the state into areas necessitated by national interests.
 Atatürk's etatism principle: What is necessary for a contemporary and modern order that Turkish society wants to achieve is the strengthening and nationalization of the economy.
 The principle of etatism in Turkey is moderate etatism, as Atatürk called it.
 According to this moderate etatism, although the Kemalist economy supported an eventual transformation into a free market economy based on individualism, the state can take over the places that the free market cannot or does not want to enter, but the state should never get ahead of the individual.
 As Atatürk said, this moderate etatism should not be confused with socialist statism, because it is not in a collectivist structure like socialist statism.
 The fact that Atatürk also supports foreign funding into the economy, makes the Kemalist economic model equivalent to the social liberal economy.
 He said the following:

 "State can't take the place of individuals, but, it must take into consideration the individuals to make them improve and develop theirselves.
 Etatism includes the work that individuals won't do because they can't make profit or the work which are necessary for national interests.
 Just as it is the duty of the state to protect the freedom and independence of the country and to regulate internal affairs, the state must take care of the education and health of its citizens.
 The state must take care of the roads, railways, telegraphs, telephones, animals of the country, all kinds of vehicles and the general wealth of the nation to protect the peace and security of the country.
 During the administration and protection of the country, the things we just counted are more important than cannons, rifles and all kinds of weapons. (...)
 Private interests are generally the opposite of the general interests.
 Also, private interests are based on rivalries.
 But, you can't create a stable economy only with this.
 People who think like that are delusional and they will be a failure. (...)
 And, work of an individual must stay as the main basis of economic growth.
 Not preventing an individual's work and not obstructing the individual's freedom and enterprise with the state's own activities is the main basis of the principle of democracy."